 My overall goal is to combine legal studies with environmental studies: to integrate different fields of law, history, geography, politics, and economics as they relate to water, land, and nature.
 This interdisciplinary approach to human-environment relations, grounded in history and the physical world, is what geography means to me.
 I have concentrated on water resources both because they are important in themselves and because water circulates through and ties together all other natural resources and environmental systems, making water a unique window on the world.
 More generally (beyond water), I am interested in the relationship between market economics, legal and institutional arrangements, and environment, and I focus my analytical framework on property rights because that is the area where all these fields overlap most closely.
 In recent years I have worked to strengthen the connections between the fields of geography and law-&-society, two interdisciplinary traditions with surprisingly little interaction.

 Before coming to the University of Arizona, I spent seven years as a researcher at Resources for the Future in Washington, DC.
 I have been a consultant on water law, policy, and economics to international organizations including the United Nations, World Bank, Inter-American Development Bank, and Global Water Partnership, and also to foreign governments and universities in Chile, Denmark, and Spain.
-I directed the UA Graduate Certificate in Water Policy from 2007 to 2013 (http://gcwp.arizona.edu), and I am a member of the Editorial Board for Water Alternatives (http://www.water-alternatives.org).
+I directed the UA Graduate Certificate in Water Policy from 2007 to 2013, and 2016 to present (http://gcwp.arizona.edu), and I am a member of the Editorial Board for Water Alternatives (http://www.water-alternatives.org).